 Enabling two-factor authentication is a very good way to make it harder to hack your account.
 That’s why many banks and service providers use it.
 You should follow their example and use it when possible.

 Last, always use strong passwords.
 The harder your password is to guess, the better.
 You shouldn’t reuse your passwords especially on important and sensitive accounts.
 If you get a password manager to secure your passwords, you only have to remember one to access all the rest.
-F-Secure KEY – our password manger — is free on any one device and is included as part of F-Secure TOTAL.

 Leave a comment